dsnezhkov/zombieant/README.md

 #### 0x2: Hiding Behind Reflective Mirrors

-So by now we've lost EDRs in our dust for a time being by jumping around the decoys and preloads.
-Another evasion vector that really comes out of necessity for rapid prototyping and development of modular malware rather than EDR evasion as a primary goal - is interfacing with higher level code and better features.
+So by now we've hopefully evaded EDR watchful eyes by jumping around the various decoys and preloads.
+Another evasion vector that really comes out of necessity for rapid prototyping and development of modular malware rather than EDR evasion as a primary goal - is interfacing with higher level code.

-Let’s face it: development in C _can be_ slower for some.
-While it is a great system language (and we will see that more and more later), offensive operators need to retool quickly as their landscape and context changes.
+Let’s face it: development in C _can be_ slower and error prone for some, ant it also requires compilation.
+While it is a great system language, offensive operators often need to retool quickly as their circumstances onthe target box change.
 It’s just the reality of operating malware nowadays.
-Self-upgrades, better evasions, etc. So, one of the paths that may serve both goals: evasion and rapid prototyping of features is to see how we can extend the modularity to other the stacks of languages that have decent FFI (Foreign function interface) with C and that could create shared libraries we can use in the type of preloads we have discussed before.
+Self-upgrades, better evasion, etc. So, one of the paths that may serve both goals: evasion and rapid prototyping of new features, etc. is to see how we can extend the modularity of our malware modules to dynamic languages that have decent FFI (Foreign function interface) with C and that could create shared libraries that we can use in the type of preloads we have discussed before.

 Discussion and highlights :
 - Golang via cgo